-- See also: Tips for backpacking in Iceland
+- Get to know the essential tips for backpacking in Iceland

 Camping is a passion of many Icelanders.
 It is somewhat of a national tradition every summer to pack up one’s belongings and join friends and families at one of the many unique campsites across the country.

-It is Iceland’s incredibly diverse scenery that draws most visitors, and without a base that must be returned to, a whole scope of sights become instantly more accessible.
+Iceland’s incredibly diverse scenery draws most visitors, and without needing to return to a home base, a whole scope of sights becomes instantly more accessible.